-- (e) a company incorporated in Uganda whose articles of association do not contain a provision restricting transfer or issue of shares to noncitizens. - (8) For purposes of subsection (7), "controlling interest" means - (a) in the case of companies with shares, the majority shares are held by persons who are not citizens; and - (b) in the case of companies without shares, a company in which decisions are arrived at by the majority who are not citizens.
+- (7) For the purposes of this section, "noncitizen" means- - (a) a person who is not a citizen of Uganda as defined by the Constitution and the Uganda Citizenship Act; - (b) in the case of a corporate body, a corporate body in which the controlling interest lies with noncitizens; - (c) in the case of bodies where shares are not applicable, where the body's decision making lies with noncitizens; - (d) a company in which the shares are held in trust for noncitizens; - (e) a company incorporated in Uganda whose articles of association do not contain a provision restricting transfer or issue of shares to noncitizens. - (8) For purposes of subsection (7), "controlling interest" means - (a) in the case of companies with shares, the majority shares are held by persons who are not citizens; and

+(b) in the case of companies without shares, a company in which decisions are arrived at by the majority of members who are not citizens.